-- 5. No person on the CCA Suspended List will be permitted to enter any CCA approved rodeos.
-Anyone who has entered while on the suspended list will be drawn out at entry closing and will not be allowed to remain on the entry list until callback day. - 6.
-All Rodeo Fines must be paid in full to the CCA Office on or before the Friday before the Day of Entries.
-Turn Out Fines may be paid on the same day as entries, but a \$50.00 Administration fee will be added. - 7.
+- d) Local contestants receive lowest priority. - 6.
+No person on the CCA Suspended List will be permitted to enter any CCA approved rodeos.
+Anyone who has entered while on the suspended list will be drawn out at entry closing and will not be allowed to remain on the entry list until callback day. - All Rodeo Fines must be paid in full to the CCA Office on or before the Friday before the Day of Entries.
+Turn Out Fines may be paid on the same day as entries, but a \$50.00 Administration fee will be added. - 8.
 Local entries will close at the same time as RIDE entry closing time and local entries must be given to the RIDE office immediately upon the closing of entries.